whalelinguni/Signal-Portable/README.md

-This script automates the process of updating the Signal Portable application to the latest version.
+~~This script automates the process of updating the Signal Portable application to the latest version.~~ while it does do it. it does it very badly.

 ## Features